jmkuebler/auto-tst/README.md

 By default, autotst uses the Tabular Predictor of [AutoGluon](https://auto.gluon.ai/), but it is easy to wrap and use your own favorite ML framework (see below).

+The full documentation of the package can be found [here](https://jmkuebler.github.io/auto-tst/).

 ## Installation
 Requires at least Python 3.7.
 Since the installation also installs AutoGluon, it can take a few moments.
 ```